-Clare Botterill is currently a junior at SDSU majoring in Journalism and 44.
-Media Studies.
-She came to SDSU from Alberta, Canada, to be a part of the women's varsity rowing team and, therefore, is a non-resident for purposes of tuition at SDSU.

-Clare was a member of the women's varsity rowing team until SDSU 45. discontinued the women's varsity rowing team in Spring 2021.
+- 67. Clare Botterill is currently a senior at SDSU majoring in Journalism and Media Studies.
+She came to SDSU from Alberta, Canada, to be a part of the women's varsity rowing team and, therefore, is a non-resident for purposes of tuition at SDSU. - 68.
+Clare was a member of the women's varsity rowing team until SDSU discontinued the women's varsity rowing team in Spring 2021. - 69.
 Clare started rowing after being a long-time soccer player.
-After her first 46. summer rowing, Clare loved the sport and dedicated herself to becoming good enough to earn a spot on the Canadian national team and, subsequently, a spot on the team at SDSU.

-47. During her time on the rowing team, Clare received partial athletic financial aid.
-She received \$38,000 in athletic financial aid in her junior year but did not receive any athletic financial aid as a sophomore, which was her first year at SDSU.

-48. Clare was harmed by SDSU's failure to provide proportional athletic financial aid to female student-athletes.
+After her first summer rowing, Clare loved the sport and dedicated herself to becoming good enough to earn a spot on the Canadian national team and, subsequently, a spot on the team at SDSU. - 70.
+During her time on the rowing team, Clare received partial athletic financial aid.
+She received \$38,000 in athletic financial aid in her junior year but did not receive any athletic financial aid as a sophomore, which was her first year at SDSU. - 71.
+Clare was harmed by SDSU's failure to provide proportional athletic financial aid to female student-athletes in at least the following ways: - She was denied the opportunity to compete for and receive equal athletic financial aid because of her sex; - She was forced to confront a sex-based barrier to receiving athletic financial aid that male student-athletes did not confront and that made it more difficult for her to receive athletic financial aid than it was for male student-athletes;

-49. Clare was also harmed because SDSU retaliated against her and the other Plaintiffs for filing this lawsuit.
+- She received a smaller athletic financial aid award, simply because of her sex, in an amount that exceeded \$1.00, but the precise amount of her damages cannot currently be determined from publicly available information; - She was forced to endure degrading and stigmatizing second-class treatment as SDSU intentionally treated female student-athletes worse than their male counterparts when it came to athletic financial aid. - 72.
+The amount of damages in unequal athletic financial aid Clare suffered can be calculated by using the following information, along with other information not currently public available: Clare was a varsity athlete in 2019-20, when SDSU deprived each female student-athlete of an average of \$2,204.03; she was a varsity athlete in 2020-21, when SDSU deprived each female student-athlete of an average of \$1,874.40; and, given SDSU's commitment to honor her financial aid after eliminating the women's rowing team, she was eligible for aid in 2021-22 and 2022-23, when SDSU deprived female students of equal financial in presently unknown amounts. - 73.
+Clare was also harmed because SDSU retaliated against her and the other Plaintiffs for filing this lawsuit, including because-as a result of SDSU's retaliation-additional student-athletes declined to join the case as plaintiffs, they and other student-athletes were deterred from assisting the Plaintiffs in prosecuting the case (e.g., by agreeing to participate as witnesses), and her ability to prove that SDSU was and is discriminating against her and its other female student-athletes was adversely affected.